anyviewww/my_site/README.md

  # My Python Site

-This is a simple one-page website built with Flask, Bootstrap 3, Docker Compose, and Nginx.
-Users can submit their Telegram nicknames, which are stored in an SQLite database.
-The application also logs events in JSON format.
+This is a simple one-page website
 ## Prerequisites

 - Docker